-There are more questions than answers - and many, many ideas about what Virtual fundraising can and should look like - but we've elected to start by designing and creating a Virtual feature to emulate the atmosphere (and profitability) of a Live Auction - with an auctioneer leading bidding and awarding items items one at a time plus a paddle raise for cash donations.
+There are many, many ideas about what Virtual fundraising can and should look like - but our Virtual tools were designed to emulate the atmosphere (and profitability) of a Live Auction - with an auctioneer leading bidding and awarding items items one at a time plus a paddle raise for cash donations.

 We chose Virtual Live Auctions partly because your team - and your supporters - are already familiar with how a Live Auction (and paddle raise) works.
 We also chose to start with Virtual Live Auctions because we have watched many, many Virtual events since the start of the pandemic - and those that emulated a traditional Live Auction were consistently the most successful at reaching their fundraising goals.

 You can watch a short demonstration of a Virtual Live Auction (using our software) here:

 Tips for Format and Scheduling